carpentries-incubator/git-novice-branch-pr/episodes/08-conflict.md

 correctly.
 If you find yourself resolving a lot of conflicts in a project, consider these technical approaches to reducing them:

+- Make smaller more atomic commits
+- Use topic branches to separate work, merging to main when complete
 - Pull from upstream more frequently, especially before starting new work
-- Use topic branches to segregate work, merging to main when complete
-- Make smaller more atomic commits
 - Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously

 Conflicts can also be minimized with project management strategies:

-- Try breaking large files apart into smaller files so that it is less likely that you will be working in the same file at the same time in different branches
+- Clarify who is responsible for what areas with your collaborators
 - Create branches focused on separable tasks so that your work won't overlap in files
-- Clarify who is responsible for what areas with your collaborators
 - Discuss what order tasks should be carried out in with your collaborators so that tasks that will change the same file won't be worked on at the same time
+- Try breaking large files apart into smaller files so that it is less likely that you will be working in the same file at the same time in different branches

 > ## Create a conflict between branches and resolve it